New London Academy (Virginia): History

 In the late eighteenth century, New London, Virginia's hunger for education brought forth the need for proper education.
 Since the public school system had not been created yet, most schools were tuition-based academies.
 Thus, the New London Academy was chartered by the Virginia General Assembly in December 1795.
 With the charter, New London Academy could be seen as more trustworthy.
-Early in 1775, the Academy was established on its present campus near the former town of New London as a classical school for boys.
+Early in 1775, the academy was established on its present campus near the former town of New London as a classical school for boys.
 Eventually, the school became co-educational in the 1870s and in the late-1880s became affiliated with the new public school system.
 New London Academy is the only public school in Virginia to operate under a charter from the General Assembly.
 New London Academy has gone through many changes structurally, in addition to the changing makeup of the school body.
-Religion also played a big factor in the history of the school.
+Religion played a factor in the history of the school.

 Funding The School

 In the early stages of the academy, the trustees at the academy hosted local lotteries in order to fund operations due to the lack of state funding.
 The Literature Lottery was an important source for many schools during this time period.
 New London Academy held its first in 1797–1798 to collect funds for additional buildings and running the school.
 The lotteries allowed locals to be involved in helping the school.
-After 1818, the Academy was funded by the Literacy Fund, which was a State fund.
+After 1818, the academy was funded by the Literacy Fund, which was a State fund.